 - Create an account using the ‘+’ sign in the Family Link app and follow the wizard to link your child’s account to your own

-While it was initially intended for locking down phone content, Family Link does a credible job of securing your Chromebook for younger users.
+While it was initially intended for locking down phone content, Family Link does a good job of securing your Chromebook for younger users.
 Once set up, the child can log into the Chromebook using their own account and any websites you want to restrict will be enforced.

 There other options for parental controls on a Chromebook including Mobocip but they are not free.
-Depending on the level of lock down you need, you may wish to explore a paid app option.
+Depending on the level of lockdown you need, you may wish to explore a paid app option.
 Mobocip, for example, offers extensive monitoring and locking functions for things like streaming video, social media content, and more.

 If you found this article useful, you might enjoy The Best Chromebooks under $300 – May 2019.